 Will there be a Beats Fit Pro 2?

 There has been no official announcement from either Beats or Apple about the Beats Fit Pro 2.
-While hopeful for any news at Apple’s ‘It’s Glowtime’ event on September 9, 2024, we were left empty-handed.
-Nevertheless, I hope the next-gen upgrade will come to fruition soon.
+While hopeful for news at Apple’s upcoming WWDC event in June, we must wait for concrete details.
+Nevertheless, I expect Beats’ next-gen upgrade will come to fruition soon.

 Beats has consistently updated its earbuds line over the last few years.
-For example, its Solo Buds hit shelves as recently as June 2024.
+For example, its Powerbeats Pro 2 hit shelves as recently as February 2025.
 Additionally, Beats announced a list of new colorways for the Fit Pro in 2023.
 This added Tidal Blue, Volt Yellow, and Coral Pink.
-Evidentally, Beats remains heavily invested in its Fit Pro line of earbuds.
-It seems an appropriate time to get excited about an update to Beats’ favorite wireless earbuds.
-Unfortunately, the release date is still a mystery.
+Consequently, it is undeniable that Beats remains heavily invested in its workout earbuds category.
+Unfortunately, the release date of the Beats Fit Pro 2 remains a mystery.

-Although Beats favors Autumn releases for its on-ear headphones, it usually launches its wireless earbuds in the Summer.
-However, the original Beats Fit Pro launched on November 1, 2021.
+Although Beats favors Autumn releases for its on-ear headphones, it sticks to a much looser regimen with its earbuds.
+For example, the original Beats Fit Pro launched on November 1, 2021.
 This coincided with the discontinuation of the Beats Solo Pro on the same day.
-Given the company launched the Studio Buds Plus in May 2023 and released the Solo Buds this summer, it is uncertain when the next-gen Fits Pro 2 will come to shelves.
+Given the company launched the Studio Buds Plus in May 2023, the Solo Buds in the summer of 2024, and the Powerbeats Pro 2 this year, it is uncertain when the next-gen Fits Pro 2 will come to shelves.

-It is worth noting that Beats usually keeps a pretty strict two-year release schedule when renewing its earbuds line.
+However, it is worth noting that Beats usually keeps a pretty strict two-year release schedule when renewing its earbuds line.
 For example, two years and six months elapsed between the Beats Powerbeats Pro and the Beats Fit Pro.
 There was also a roughly two-year gap between the release of the Studio Buds and Studio Buds Plus.
-By that metric, we should see the Beats Fit Pro 2 come to fruition in 2024 or 2025.
+While we should have seen the Beats Fit Pro 2 come to fruition in 2024, we could see an upgrade later this year.

 Should you wait for the Beats Fit Pro 2?